 When to Use Calcium Hypochlorite in Your Pool

 While calcium hypochlorite can be a reactive solution to a dirty pool, you should try to keep your pool clean.
-You should not wait for the disgusting chloramines to build up in the pool, but you should have a maintenance schedule.
+You should not wait for the disgusting chloramines to build up in the pool, but you should have a maintenance schedule and regularly add chlorine.
 It would be best for you to shock your swimming pool every week.

 There are also unique events that will require you to shock your pool.
 If you recently experienced a bad storm in your area, debris could have been blown into the pool.
 Another time to shock your pool with cal hypo is after excessive use, such as a pool party.
 During this time, an extra amount of people bring in oils, sunscreens, bodily fluids, and other germs that need to be eradicated immediately.

 You should also shock your pool if the pool levels have changed drastically within the last week.
 This water level change could leave a variety of microbes behind, which will need to get addressed through a pool shock.
 The best thing to do is stay proactive and ensure that your swimming pool can combat bacteria, algae, and other harmful contaminants.

 Why Calcium Hypochlorite is an Effective Solution for Your Pool